You’ve got your number and you’ve got a great strategy to hit your number. Now, how are you going to make it happen? Execution is everything. Right?

 Read a book every month – or listen to one.
 I am sure you are reading constantly but be sure you are reading things that give you new ideas and expand your mind.
 I find that reading something completely unrelated to work gives me great ideas.
 I use audiobooks because my schedule has me on the go.
 However, you do it, be sure you are accessing new information.
 I have also found that book clubs can be very effective.
 Find others who want to read and discuss the kinds of books that will further your growth and your career.
 Then hold each other accountable to try some of the ideas you learn from reading.
 Here’s a list of a few of my favorite sales books.

 The fastest way to develop yourself is to find a mentor or hire a coach (I know a great one!) who has the experience and expertise to accelerate your learning process.
 Behavior change is hard, but you can do it.
 If you want increased sales, watch this video to help you change your mindset first.

 Develop Your Sales Team

 There is a lot more to write about developing your team, so stay tuned.
-But get started today by asking them what they would like to learn this year, what they would like to become better at, and how you can help them.
+But get started today by asking them what they would like to learn, what they would like to become better at, and how you can help them.
 Determine the best way to help them learn.
-Then, have them write down their development plan with what they will learn, how they will learn it and by when.
+Then, have them write down their development plan with what they will learn, how they will learn it, and by when.
 Review it with them frequently and you won’t believe how fast they will start changing and developing into a better salesperson.

 Making it Happen